 ioannis MICHALOU(di)S, PhD, is a visual artist, academic and researcher internationally acknowledged as one of the leaders in Art&Science and the first ever creator and investigator on the application of the NASA’s nanomaterial silica aerogel in Visual Arts, Design and Architecture.
 He had received his PhD in Visual Arts at the University of Paris I, Panthéon-Sorbonne in 1998.
-In 2001 he received the Fulbright’s Award for Greek Artists in order to complete an research titled Nephele to the third power at MIT.
+In 2001 he received the Fulbright’s Award for Greek Artists in order to complete a research work titled Nephele to the third power at MIT.
 In 2007 he won the Golden Lighthouse of XXIV Biennale in Alexandria, Egypt.
-His artworks stand in several public and private collections.
+His artworks are part of several public and private collections.
 His recent project Climactic Sculptureality is examining processes of creating microclimatic conditions into sculptures made off the space technology nanomaterial silica aerogel, this immaterial substance having the appearance of a fragment of sky.
-Dr. Michaloudis is coordinating the Post Graduate program in Visual Arts at the School of Creative Arts and Humanities of Charles Darwin University, NT, Australia https://www.cdu.edu.au/creative-arts-humanities/staff-profiles/ioannis-michaloudis.
+Dr. Michaloudis is Dean of Visual Arts at the American University, Larnaca, Cyprus.

 Mirela Suchea, PhD, is an artist and scientist working for the last decade in research of advanced functional materials for environmental and energy applications.
 As an artist she is active in NanoArt and Photography.
-She had participated in various international and Romanian exhibitions.
-Her artistic activity is presented in her website “NanoArt and more” https://mirananoart.wordpress.com.
-As scientist she is the author and coauthor of over 30 ISI journal publications in her research field, with over 750 citations and a Hirsh index=13.
-She is presently a Member of Research Team of the Center of Materials Technology and Photonics, School of Applied Technology at Technological Educational Institute of Crete, Greece http://www.cematep.teicrete.gr.
+She had participated in various international and national exhibitions.
+Her artistic activity is presented in her website “NanoArt and more”.
+As a scientist she is the author and coauthor of over 30 ISI journal publications in her research field, with over 750 citations and a Hirsh index=13.
+She is presently a Member of Research Team of the Center of Materials Technology and Photonics, School of Applied Technology at Technological Educational Institute of Crete, Greece.